Writing Good Tests

 At this point, we have the necessary theoretical knowledge to start writing good tests.
 Now, it's time for practice!
 However, before we can start writing tests, we need to sharpen our tools.
 So this chapter is about how to put together our perfect test setup.

-Designing Effective Application Tests
+Designing Effective Application Tests (integration testing)

-We'll discuss the fundamentals of Application Testing, for example, why it is important to test every new feature and where we draw the line between what qualifies to be part of our application and what is not.
+We'll discuss the fundamentals of Application Testing (aka integration testing), for example, why it is important to test every new feature and where we draw the line between what qualifies to be part of our application and what is not.
 We'll then delve into Domain-specific Languages (DSL), exploring how a custom DSL can make our tests more resilient and readable.
 By the end of this chapter, you'll have a solid understanding of how to design effective Application Tests that are robust, efficient, and aligned with the requirements of your business domain.

 Mastering Component Testing